Joined faculty in 1971

 - Former Municipal Judge; City of Homewood and Pelham, Alabama

-Prof. Bishop has chaired the Alabama Supreme Court Advisory Commission on Municipal Courts.
-He served as a municipal judge for the cities of Homewood and Pelham, Alabama, and currently serves as a municipal judge for Hoover, Ala.
-Prof. Bishop is published in this area as well--Municipal Courts: Practice and Procedure in Alabama.
+Bishop has chaired the Alabama Supreme Court Advisory Commission on Municipal Courts.
+He served as a municipal judge for the cities of Homewood and Pelham, Alabama, and currently serves as a municipal judge for Hoover, Alabama.
+Bishop is published in this area as well--Municipal Courts: Practice and Procedure in Alabama.

 Degrees and Certifications

 - J.D., Cum Laude, Cumberland School of Law, 1971

 - M.A., University of Alabama, Communication & Rhetorical Theory, 1962

 - B.A., Samford University, speech and dramatic arts, 1961

 - Harvey S. Jackson Excellence in Teaching Award, 2005 & 2009

 - Distinguished Award of Justice as Municipal Judge, 2002

 - Alabama Bar Association Award of Merit, 1992